ovaschool/ovaschool.github.io/_posts/2025-11-02-clarification.markdown

 ---
 layout: post
-title:  "A clarification about the EGG board"
+title:  "A clean break"
 date:   2025-11-02 17:00:00 +0100
 # categories: jekyll update
+---

+This post was originally posted on [eggschool.org](eggschool.org) on October 13, 2025 with the title "A clarification about the EGG board".
+We publish it here unchanged.

 ---

 As you might have noticed, the structure of the EGG board/organizers changed a